- Open entry.

 Please click here for a course equipment list.

 Hand tools are included in the programme fee but the equipment will remain the property of Otago Polytechnic.
 You are required to provide your own personal stationery, basic drawing instruments, safety footwear, eye and hearing protection and overalls (optional).
 Depending on what you own before starting the course, additional costs may be up to $600-$700 (approx).
 Assistance with personal equipment is available through WINZ under Course Related Costs.

 Usual timetable hours are Monday to Thursday 8.30am-4.30pm with a half day on Friday.

-You are required to complete at least eight weeks of work experience and up to three hours of additional self-directed study a week.
+You are required to complete at least six weeks of work experience and up to three hours of additional self-directed study a week.

 Student loans and allowances are for domestic students only.
 For information about student loans and allowances please visit the Studylink website.
 It is important to apply for your student loan/allowance at the same time as you apply for this programme, due to the length of time Studylink take to process.
 Loan/allowance applications can be cancelled at any time if you decide to withdraw your programme application or if it is unsuccessful.